Paragard IUD Lawsuit Update Settlement Amounts and Payouts

 Failure to Warn and Inadequate Labelling

 Many users and healthcare providers state that they were not properly informed about the possibility of breakage during removal.
-The lawsuits argue that labeling and patient information materials did not clearly explain this risk, preventing patients from making a fully informed decision before choosing Paragard.
+Paragard IUD Lawsuit argue that labelling and patient information materials did not clearly explain this risk, preventing patients from making a fully informed decision before choosing Paragard.

 Read about the Ozempic Lawsuit Updates